-The company spent several years and more than a billion dollars (in a time when a billion dollars was worth a lot more than it is now) developing a cigarette which would heat and aerolize tobacco capsules.
+The company spent several years and more than a billion dollars (in a time when a billion dollars was worth a lot more than it is now) developing a cigarette which would heat and aerosolise tobacco contained in aluminium capsules.

-Once again, the lack of combustion would mean the harm of smoking was removed.
+Once again, the lack of combustion meant that most of the harm of smoking was removed.

 But there were three problems: